 The TTF believes that increased transparency results in fewer untruths, less corruption, and less abuse within religious institutions.
-We aim to promote transparency through the following three methods:
+We aim to promote transparency through the following methods:

 Whether supported by our sources’ documents or not, we investigate and report on problems of corruption and abuse within religious institutions.